cypherpunk4096/scientific/README.md

 ## Acknowledgments

-With thanks to **Bitcoin-Core** and **coinpunk** — for setting the original standard. cypherpunk4096 is a descendant, not an origin; the doctrine of *verify, don't trust* and *your keys, your software* was set here first.
-As we move forward — **exceeding** that standard, never discarding it — we do so on these shoulders:
+With thanks to **Bitcoin-Core** and **coinpunk** — for setting the original standard. cypherpunk4096 is a descendant, not an origin; the doctrine of *verify, don't trust* and *not your keys not your crypto* continuing the "code is law" defi movement with SCIEN TIFIC scifi accuracy.
+As we move forward — **exceeding** that standard — we do so on these shoulders:

 - **[Bitcoin-Core](https://github.com/bitcoin/bitcoin)** — the reference implementation and the